Email Open Rates: Ways to improve your email open rates

 As we talked about this one earlier, again, making sure we keep your lists clean is very important.

-Cleaning your list and getting people off of your lists who are not engaging makes it valuable and makes it a business asset.
+Cleaning your list and getting people off your lists who are not engaging makes it valuable and a business asset.

 - A/B testing

 A/B testing or just testing, in general, is going to be another way to help you understand what will work and what’s not.
 The focus here revolves around determining suitable automation strategies for different audience segments.
 Additionally, it involves exploring effective subject lines tailored to each specific audience.
 Whether adding emojis in the subject and preview or not?
 Or does making it suspenseful or comical work or not?
 All these questions can only be answered through testing and experimenting.